Bio3SS/Bio3SS.github.io/midterm1.md

 {% endcomment %}

-{% comment %}

 ## Tests

 All versions are similar.
 MC questions are scrambled, but are otherwise the same.
 SA questions use different values, but are otherwise the same.

+{% comment %}
 It's weird but irrelevant that Version 5 is labelled "Deferred" instead of "Version 5".
+{% endcomment %}

 * [Version 1](materials/midterm1.1.test.pdf)
     * [Key](materials/midterm1.1.key.pdf)